DOCTYPE HTML> Machine learning-guided deconvolution of plasma protein levels

-Proteomic techniques now measure thousands of circulating proteins at population scale, driving a surge in biomarker studies and biological clocks.
+Proteomic techniques now measure thousands of proteins circulating in blood at population scale, driving a surge in biomarker studies and biological clocks.
 However, their potential impact, generalisability, and biological relevance is hard to assess without understanding the origins and role of the thousands of proteins implicated in these studies.
-Here, we provide a data-driven identification of the foundations of protein variation that underly their links to ageing and diseases, differ between sexes and ancestries, and help guide protein biomarker and drug target discovery.
-We use machine learning to systematically identify and quantify the foundations of plasma levels of ~3,000 protein targets among 43,240 participants of the UK Biobank.
-Out of >1,700 participant and sample characteristics, we identify a median of 19 factors (range: 1-36) that jointly explained an average of 23.7% (max.
-79.9%) of the variance in plasma levels across protein targets.
-Proteins segrated into distinct clusters according to their explanatory factors, with modifiable characteristics explaining more variance compared to genetic variation (13.3% vs 9.8%).
-We identify proteins for which the factors underlying their variation differed by sex (n=1414 proteins) or across ancestries (n=86 proteins).
-We establish a knowledge graph that integrates our findings with genetic studies and drug characteristics to guide identification of potential markers of target engagement .
+Here, we provide a data-driven identification of factors explaining variation in plasma levels of ~3,000 proteins among 43,240 participants of the UK Biobank that explain their links to ageing and diseases, and help guide protein biomarker and drug target discovery.
+We use machine learning to systematically identify a median of 20 factors (range: 1-37) out of >1,800 participant and sample charateristics that jointly explained an average of 19.4% (max.
+100.0%) of the variance in plasma levels across protein targets.
+Proteins segregated into distinct clusters according to their explanatory factors, with modifiable characteristics explaining more variance compared to genetic variation (median: 10.0% vs 3.9%).
+We identify proteins for which the factors explaining varying levels in blood differed by sex (n=1374 proteins) or across ancestries (n=74 proteins).
+We establish a knowledge graph that integrates our findings with genetic studies and drug characteristics to guide identification of potential markers of drug target engagement.
 We demonstrate the value of our resource 1) by identifying disease-specific biomarkers, like matrix metalloproteinase 12 for abdominal aortic aneurysm, and 2) by developing a framework for phenotype enrichment of protein signatures from independent studies to identify underlying sources of variation.
-All results are explorable via an interactive webportal (https://omicscience.org/apps/prot_foundation) and can be readily integrated into ongoing studies using an associated R package.
+All results are explorable via an interactive web portal (https://omicscience.org/apps/prot_foundation) and can be readily integrated into ongoing studies using an associated R package (https://github.com/comp-med/r-prodente).

 Data access